crb233/unarian/README.md

 subtract_2_or_do_nothing { - - | }

 # A nested code block starts with '{' and ends with '}'.
 Code blocks are
-# evaluated as if their contents had been defined as a separate program.
+# evaluated as if their contents had been defined as a separate function.
 complex { a { b | c } d | { e | { f } } g }

 code_1 { b | c }